xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/programlisting.md

+Program listing or source code for the compound.

 ## Signature

 ```typescript
 programListing?: ProgramListingDataModel | undefined;
 ```

+## Remarks

+Contains the actual source code implementation or listing for the compound when available.
+This property captures code content extracted from 'programlisting' XML elements, providing syntax-highlighted source code display in the documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>